Darin (singer): 2014–2016: Fjärilar i Magen and Dex Music

 In 2014, Darin started writing new songs in Swedish for the first time.
-He got inspired by recording a tribute song to the late Ted Gärdestad in the Atlantis-studio in Stockholm, where ABBA also recorded most of their albums and he wanted to record the same way they did.
+He got inspired by recording a tribute song to the late Ted Gärdestad in the Atlantis Studios in Stockholm, where ABBA also recorded many of their albums and he wanted to record the same way they did.

 In March 2015 Darin released his first single "Ta mig tillbaka" from his (then) upcoming Swedish album Fjärilar i magen.
 It was the first time he recorded a song with only acoustic instruments, which gave the production a different sound to what he had before.
 The lyrics was an autobiographical story about his childhood and growing up in the 1990s.
 The single went 4× platinum and was the most streamed song in Swedish that year.
 The album Fjärilar i magen was released in September 2015 by Darin's own record company Dex Music and became his sixth number one album in Sweden.
 In 2015, Darin was signed by Sony Music for all the Asian countries, including the Middle East for his previous English album Exit.